EgyptAir publisher apologises over Drew Barrymore article

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CAIRO: The publisher of EgyptAir´s in-flight magazine apologised Tuesday over an article on US actress Drew Barrymore, which caused a furore online over its bizarre content.
+CAIRO: The publisher of EgyptAir’s in-flight magazine apologised on Tuesday over an article on US actress Drew Barrymore, which caused a furore online over its bizarre content.

 Horus magazine published what it called an interview with Barrymore that opened with a commentary on her private life, and her apparent responses raised eyebrows both for their content and poor English.